rhainne/py-game-dev/README.md

 - Add NPCs to start working with some usable data
 - Add Item and Container masterdata
 - Implement WearableItem class
+- Add different music on each menu or level

 ### Done tasks:
 - Implement the behaviour of Quit, with confirmation (Done in MainMenu.py (method raise_warning_on_exit()))
 - Implement the behaviour of Start Game(Done in MainMenu.py)
 - Implement Map_data (Dictionary of Maps, using Map class structure) (Done in GlobeMaps.py)